evilsoft/crocks/docs/src/pages/docs/crocks/Async.md

 the original [`Left`][left] value.

-Like all `crocks` transformation functions, `eitherToAsync` has two possible signatures and will behave differently when passed either an [`Either`][either] instance or a function that returns an instance of [`Either`][either].
+Like all `crocks` transformation functions, `eitherToAsync` has two possible signatures and will behave differently when passed an [`Either`][either] instance or a function that returns an instance of [`Either`][either].
 When passed the instance, a transformed `Async` is returned.
 When passed an [`Either`][either] returning function, a function will